 How to calculate overall equipment effectiveness

-To calculate the overall equipment effectiveness, each of its three main factors need defined and quantified.
+To calculate the overall equipment effectiveness, three main factors need defined and quantified:

 Availability quantifies the amount of time that equipment is able to perform its function.
 It is calculated as the ratio of the actual operation time to the available time per day, where the available time per day is equated to a full working shift.

 For example, assuming that a full working shift per day is eight hours, with an accumulated planned downtime of one hour per day, the actual operation time equals 7 hours per day.

 This brings the availability to 87.5% as shown by the calculation:

 Availability = (Actual operation time / Available time) = [(Available time - Planned downtime) / Available time)] = (8 hours - 1 hours) / 8 hours = 7 hours / 8 hours = 0.8750 = 87.5%

 [(available time - planned downtime) / available time)]

 Performance efficiency quantifies how much longer it takes to complete a process compared to its ideal cycle time.